pholdensgaard/convexTouchShape/README.md

 4. The unity project has 4 scenes, which can be found in Assets/Vehicle Phycis Pro/Scenes.
 A scene test, Scene 1, Scene 2 and Scene 4.
 5. Make sure when you load each scene, that you have chosen your desired input controller, either joystick or touch input.
 Navigate in the Hierarchy in the left and choose "VPP Sport Coupe" and select COM.
 You should now see two scripts, enable the one you want to use and try it out.
 6. The default COM port is COM3, edit to fit your specific COM port in SerialComm script (can be found in PuTTY or Digi XCTU)
+7. Note that if you want to use joystick, simple connect the Xbox controller using bluetooth in Windows.
+When you have a connection, unity will write in the button that it is connected and ready to use.
+Just make sure to select it as described in step 5
 8. Print the provided 3d model that supports touch on a convex shape.
 9. Using conductive paint, which acts as glue, place it on the 3d printet model and place on the QT8 Xplained Pro touch surface.
 Make sure to fit it precicely and with enough conductive paint to insure a good connection
 10.